apache/causeway-site/content/intro/tutorials/apacheconeu-2014.md

 ![](http://yuml.me/a070d071)

-which in yuml.me's DSL is:
+In case you're interested, the above diagram was built using [yuml.me][http://yuml.me]; the DSL that defines this diagram is:
 <pre>
 [Visit|-checkIn:DateTime;-checkout:DateTime;-diagnosis:String|+checkin();+checkout();+addNote()]->[Pet|-name:String;-species:PetSpecies]
 [Owner|-firstName:String;-lastName:String]<0..1-0..*>[Pet]
 </pre>

 ## Domain entity

 Most domain objects in Apache Isis applications are persistent entities.
+In the simpleapp archetype the `SimpleObject` is an example.
+We can start developing our app by refactoring that class:

 * rename the `SimpleObject` class
   * eg rename to `Pet`